-The Solution: The situation is critical and we are working with medical teams as a first response to those injured, while getting in medical supplies such as medicines, and bandages etc. The course includes a 3-hour component that will focus on the immediate need to control hemorrhagic bleeding and clear an airway as part of the Team Medic Course, which is part of a more comprehensive 5-day course that sustains life until hospital care can be reached.
+The Solution: The situation is critical and we are working with medical teams as a first response to those injured, while getting in medical supplies such as medicines, and bandages etc. This 5 day Team Medic Course includes a 3-hour component that focuses on the immediate need to control hemorrhagic bleeding and clear an airway.
+The Course sustains life until hospital care can be reached.

 The project plans to achieve the following:

-· Taking volunteers from zero medication knowledge to front line medical provision
+· Taking another 1000 volunteers from zero medication knowledge to front line medical provision

 · Medical kits will be taken to the border regions which will then be taken overland into Ukraine to join up for training (on border and inside Ukraine)